 Mangoes are naturally sweet and rich in a number of different antioxidants.
 One of them, lupeol, is thought to rid the body of free radicals, which can trigger some forms of cancer and other disease.
 Some studies show that mango pulp may help in the treatment of prostate cancer, inflammation, arthritis, and diabetes.

-"What makes this even more enticing is the low calorie count," points out Meyers.
+"What makes smoothies even more enticing is their low calorie count," points out Meyers.
 Weight management is important for everyone, but especially for cancer survivors.
 "By maintaining the healthiest weight possible, survivors can both improve immune function and promote anti-cancer activity in the body."

 So reach for the blender, whip up a batch of smoothies and serve chilled in a martini glass as a dessert.